sfomuseum/accession-numbers/README.md

 }
 ```

+### Patterns

+Regular expression patterns should match the entire accession number and an interior matches should be non-greedy.

+### Tests

+Tests for any given pattern are defined as a dictionary whose values are strings to match against (the current pattern) and whose values are the number of expected matches in that string.

+_Tests are run using the [cmd/test-runner](cmd/test-runner]) tool which is written in Go and uses the [regexp.FindStringSubmatch](https://pkg.go.dev/regexp#Regexp.FindStringSubmatch) method to find matches._

 ## Tests

 This packages comes with a command-line tool for running tests against some or all the files in the `data` directory.
 The tool is called `test-runner` and its source code can be found in the [cmd/test-runner](cmd/test-runner) folder.
 It has also been pre-compiled to run on Windows, Linux and Mac OS computers.
 (These binary versions are kept in the `bin/(OS)` folder.)